Anxiety sensitivity

 Anxiety sensitivity (AS) refers to the fear of behaviours or sensations associated with the experience of anxiety, and a misinterpretation of such sensations as dangerous.
+According to David Clark and Aaron Beck anxiety sensitivity is an intolerance (even fear) of the physical, behavioral, and cognitive symptoms of anxiety because of beliefs that these symptoms have negative physical, social, or psychological consequences.
 Bodily sensations related to anxiety, such as nausea and palpitations, are mistaken as harmful experiences, causing anxiety or fear to intensify.
 For example, a person with high anxiety sensitivity may fear the shakes as impending neurological disorder, or may suspect lightheadedness is the result of a brain tumour; conversely, a person with low anxiety sensitivity is likely to identify these as harmless and attach no significance to them.
 The Anxiety Sensitivity Index attempts to assess anxiety sensitivity.

 Anxiety sensitivity (fear of anxiety-related sensations) is distinct from, although related to and associated with, health anxiety (a key feature of which is heightened awareness of physical sensations, known as body vigilance).

 Similarly, it is distinguished from general "trait anxiety" by a focus on physical (somatic) symptoms and sensations, as opposed to general stress.

 History

 In the 1970s and 1980s the fear of fear was considered as an important consequence of panic attacks.
 It was assumed that after a first panic attack, people learn to fear recurrence, and thus developed agoraphobia.

 In 1985 Reiss and McNally re-interpreted the "fear of fear" as anxiety sensitivity.
 Instead of viewing it as the anticipation of recurrent panic attacks, Reiss and McNally suggested that it arises from beliefs that the experience of anxiety is itself harmful.
 A person who believes that a pounding heart is a sign of impending cardiac trouble, for example, might show a fear of fear rooted in cognitive beliefs rather than in associative learning.

 The concept of anxiety sensitivity expressed two ideas.
 First, it implied that the fear of fear is at least sometimes rooted in cognition or beliefs, not Pavlovian associations with prior panic experiences.
-Second, it implied that the fear of fear could precede panic experiences and even predict panic attacks, post-traumatic stress, phobias, and other anxiety conditions.
+Second, it implied that the fear of fear could precede panic experiences and even presage panic attacks, post-traumatic stress, phobias, and other anxiety conditions.